 The University of Arkansas Department of Theatre administers the Kernodle New Play Award, a national playwriting competition named for George R. Kernodle, beloved U of A theatre professor and author of "Invitation to the Theatre".
 The award recognizes full-length plays that invite the audience’s imagination and are inherently theatrical.
-The Award is given annually with submissions typically beginning accepted in late Fall.
+The Award is given annually with submissions typically accepted in late Fall.

 Annually, there is a single prize of $500 given to the winner.
 One or two “special commendations” may also be awarded.